 Visiting Weyerbacher Brewing Company

 Weyerbacher Brewing Company is located on the outskirts of Easton, in the Lehigh Valley of Pennsylvania.
-Free brewery tours are offered Fridays at 5:30pm; Saturdays at 1pm, 3pm, and 5pm; and Sundays at 1:30pm and 3:30pm.
+Free brewery tours are offered Saturdays at 12:30pm and 4:30pm; and Sundays at 2:30pm.

 Weyerbacher Brewing Company